daattali/beautiful-jekyll/resources_pages/prep_moocs.md

 subtitle: Optional extra preparation for entering UBC MDS students
 ---

-The following is a list of online courses that might be useful preparation for the UBC MDS program.
+The following is a list of online courses and other resources that might be useful preparation for the UBC MDS program.
 Completion of these courses does not replace the [official program prerequisites](http://masterdatascience.science.ubc.ca/admissions).
 Rather, this page is mainly intended for entering students who may wish to reinforce their preparation before the program starts.